Last Updated on

 Health concerns and financial issues are the number one reasons to have your apartment’s carpets professionally cleaned.

-Plus, if you’re planning to rent your place out to a tenant, you’ll want to keep things clean to get top-dollar for rent prices in your area (use rent reports like this one to understand your local market).
+Plus, if you’re planning to rent your place out to a tenant, you’ll want to keep things clean and maintain to get top-dollar for rent prices in your area (use rent reports like this one to understand your local market).

 And while you may find that you spend a couple of hundred bucks once a year, the cleanliness of your home that will result from a pro carpet cleaning is well worth it.